-Analingus: A sexual behavior where a person’s mouth and/or tongue is used to stimulate a partner’s anus.
+Analingus: A sexual act where a person’s mouth and/or tongue is used to stimulate a partner’s anus.
 This is also known as rimming.

 Androgynous: This term describes someone or something that is gender neutral or non-gendered.
-It can refer to things like clothing or social status.
+It can refer to things like clothing or gender identity.

-Anti-Choice: Someone who does not support a person’s right to decide whether or not to have an abortion.
-Also known as “pro-life”.
+Anti-Choice: Also known as pro-life; someone who does not support a person’s right to decide whether or not to have an abortion.

 Areola: An area of skin around a person’s nipples that is darker than the rest of the breast.

-Arousal: The physiological changes that occur as a result of sexual excitement.
-These include an erection, vaginal lubrication and an increased sense of sexual arousal.
+Arousal: The changes in the body that occur as a result of sexual excitement.
+These include an erection, vaginal* lubrication and an increased sense of sexual awareness.

 Bacterial Vaginosis Also known as “BV”, this is the most common vaginal infection in people with vaginas.
-It is sometimes accompanied by discharge, odor, pain or burning.
-Bacterial vaginosis develops when there is an imbalance in the bacteria normally found in the vagina, and can sometimes be triggered by sexual behaviors.
+It is sometimes accompanied by discharge, odor, pain, or burning.
+Bacterial vaginosis develops when there is an imbalance in the bacteria normally found in the vagina, and can sometimes be triggered by sexual activity.
 It can cause serious complications during pregnancy if it is not cured beforehand.

 Barrier Method: Contraceptive methods that protect against pregnancy by placing a physical barrier between sperm and egg.
 This includes condoms (internal and external), diaphragms, and the sponge.
 Some barrier methods protect against the transmission of STIs (condoms) others do not (diaphragm).

-Bi-curious: A term that refers to someone who is primarily attracted to people of one sex, but who has romantic or sexual thoughts about people of another sex.
+Bi-curious: A term that refers to someone who is primarily attracted to people of one gender, but who has romantic or sexual thoughts about people of another gender.

 Birth Control: A collection of methods that are used to prevent pregnancy.
 Also known as contraception.